UM-KevinHe/surtvep/README.md

 # surtvep

-"surtvep" is an R package for time-varying effects analysis in large-scale time-to-event data, including Newton's method, Proximal Newton's method and their combination with P-spline and smoothing-spline. mAIC, TIC and GIC are provided to choose the penalization coefficient.
+"surtvep" is an R package for time-varying effects analysis in large-scale time-to-event data, including Newton's method, Proximal Newton's method and their combination with P-spline and smoothing-spline. mAIC, TIC, GIC and cross-validation are provided to choose the penalization coefficient.

-## Get Started
+# Get Started

+First you can install the 'surtvep' via:

+    #Install the package, need to install the devtools packages:
+    install.packages("devtools")
+    require("remotes")
+    remotes::install_github("UM-KevinHe/surtvep", ref = "openmp")

+    #To install with Vignettes:
+    install.packages("devtools")
+    remotes::install_github("UM-KevinHe/surtvep", ref = "openmp", build_vignettes =T)

 Large-scale time-to-event data derived from national disease registries arise rapidly in medical studies.
 Detecting and accounting for time-varying effects are particularly important, as time-varying effects have already been reported in the clinical literature.
 However, there are no formal R packages for estimating the time-varying effect without pre-assuming the time-dependent function.
 However, in the real dataset, if we get the pre-assuming incorrect, the estimation could be largely influenced by the assumption.
 Thus, we decided to develop a time-varying model using spline terms with penalization which don't need pre-assumption for the true time-dependent function and implemented it in R.